 For any long-running operation or task that requires memory between different Script runs, there is no native method to store state, which presents problems with error recovery, retries, resuming jobs, and handling high volume tasks.

 Google Apps Scripts have a 6 minute total execution runtime limit.
-For your long-running tasks like file uploads, folder tree recursion, and bulk Drive API tasks, once 6 minutes is reached (on both Consumer and Workspace accounts), the run is aborted and an “Exceeded maximum execution time” exception is thrown.
+For your long-running tasks like file uploads, folder tree recursion, and bulk Drive API tasks, once 6 minutes is reached, the run is aborted and an “Exceeded maximum execution time” exception is thrown.

 When any limit is reached, all Google Apps Scripts execution halts, throwing exceptions like “Limit exceeded: Properties read/write”, “Service invoked too many times: Drive”, “Exceeded maximum execution time”.
 Limits only refresh 24 hours after the very first request.

-Apps Scripts have a huge list of daily quotas which are exhaustively long.
-It is recommended you refer to this quota page for the specific operations you want to carry out.
+Apps Scripts have a huge list of daily quotas.
+Refer to this quota page for the specific operations you want to carry out.

-Apps Scripts out-of-the-box supports some limited idea of concurrent script processing, though it is relatively brittle.
+Apps Scripts supports some limited form of concurrent script processing out-of-the-box, though it is quite brittle.
 The limits include:

 For more complicated long-running tasks like folder tree operations and bulk copying, these limits on Scripts may not be suitable.

 Beyond Apps Scripts quotas, the specific Google service you are calling, such as Drive API, would impose their own usage limits for your Workspace.
-Without a good understanding of these underlying service limits, building Apps Scripts on top of them could lead to significant headaches with broken runs and brittle automations.
+When building Apps Scripts on top of these Google services, understand these quotas as well to avoid significant headaches and refactors.

 If you are set in stone on solving your problem with Google Apps Scripts, then you may still be able to build around long-running tasks and concurrent executions with these strategies.
 However, note that they all have tradeoffs.